DevOpsCoin/core/docs/token/WALLET_STRUCTURE.md

 ## Ship-It Fund Transparency

 The **Ship-It Fund** begins with a **5 % DEVOPS bootstrap allocation**, then continues to grow through top-ups provided by TreasuryOps.
-It supports open-source DevOps grants exclusively and never performs token sales or swaps.
+It supports open-source grants exclusively and never performs token sales or swaps.
 When trading volume slows, grant cycles are **deferred and rolled forward** to maintain fiscal stability and transparency.

 See the full breakdown here: